phidatahq/phidata/README.md

 ## Agent UI

-Phidata gives you a UI for interacting with your agents.
+Phidata provides a beautiful Agent UI for interacting with your agents.
 Let's take it for a spin, create a file `playground.py`

+> [!NOTE]
+> Phidata does not store any data, all agent data is stored locally in a sqlite database.

 ![agent_playground](https://github.com/user-attachments/assets/546ce6f5-47f0-4c0c-8f06-01d560befdbc)

-> Note: Phidata does not store any data, all agent data is stored locally in a sqlite database.

 ```python
 from phi.agent import Agent